modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 Options:

 -c <separator>   Separator character to be used in CSV output.
-Default is ';'.
+Default is ','.

 -e <filename>    Error log file name.
 Default is to use standard error.

+-f               Print all variables to the output file.
+Default is to only print outputs.

 -h <stepSize>    Step size to use in forward Euler.
-Takes preference over '-n'.

--i               Print enums and booleans as integers (default is to print item
-				names, true and false).
+Default is to use
+                 step size based on the number of output points.

+-i <infile>      Name of the CSV file name with input data.

 -l <log level>   Log level: 0 - no logging, 1 - fatal errors only,
                  2 - errors, 3 - warnings, 4 - info, 5 - verbose, 6 - debug.

--n <num_steps>   Number of steps in forward Euler until time end.
-                 Default is 100 steps simulation between start and stop time.
+-m               Mangle variable names to avoid quoting (needed for some CSV
+                 importing applications).

+-n <num_steps>   Maximum number of output points.
+Zero means output
+                 in every step.
+Default is 500.

 -o <filename>    Simulation result output file name.
-Default is to use standard
+Default is to use standard output.
-				output.

 -s <stopTime>    Simulation stop time, default is to use information from
                 'DefaultExperiment' as specified in the model description XML.